What does the Lord require of me, but to do justice, love mercy and to walk humbly with my God?” - Micah 6:8

 STREAM (formerly Manatee County Justice Ministry)

-STREAM congregations took action by hosting sacred conversions, also known as house meetings, this fall.
-Discussions will center on listening to what community justice issues are weighing heavily on our hearts and minds.
+STREAM congregations took action by hosting sacred conversions, also known as house meetings, this past fall.
+Discussions centered on listening to what community justice issues are weighing heavily on our hearts and minds.
 Whether it is the lack of affordable housing, the need for better mental health care, homeless vets, or unjust arrests for minor offenses, we want to hear your story.
 We want to know what keeps you awake at 3 AM.